Last Updated: Dec 2018

 We really wanted to visit this UNESCO World Heritage outside of Tulum, but couldn’t quite figure out exactly how to get to and tour Sian Ka’an Biosphere Reserve on your own.
-There are a few packaged group tours available in Tulum but those are fairly expensive and we often find it more fun to go on your own.
+There are a few packaged group tours available in Tulum.
+And although some of those tours look great, they can get a bit expensive for budget-minded travelers.

 Trying to figure out how to visit Sian Ka’an Biosphere Reserve on our own, we researched on the web and asked locals but got nowhere.
 Guidebooks only referenced the package tours.
 I asked our hotel staff… nothing.
 I talked to a few different guys working at various hostels in town, thinking surely they would know, but they hadn’t a clue.
-I almost broke down and paid for the packaged tour but then I slowly started finding clues on the web that I pieced together like a puzzle, so we then gave it a shot on our own.
+But then I slowly started finding clues on the web that I pieced together like a puzzle, so we then attempted a visit to Sian Ka’an on our own.

 Through a bit of trial and error, we were successful and had a great time.
-So now that we’ve pieced it all together, here is my effort to give back to the travel community, since we were not able to find any detailed info on a DIY tour of Sian Ka’an.
-So here’s the scoop!
+So here is our effort to give back to the travel community, since we were not able to find any detailed info on a DIY tour of Sian Ka’an.
+Here’s the scoop!

 How To Get to Sian Ka’an Biosphere Reserve from Tulum